PacktPublishing/GitHub-Actions-Cookbook/README.md

 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
-All of the code is organized under the TOC.md file.
+All of the code is accessible by navigating the [TOC.md](https://github.com/PacktPublishing/GitHub-Actions-Cookbook/blob/main/TOC.md) file.
 Please check it out for more details.

 The code will look like the following:
 ```